theskollie/truth-puppeteer/README.md

 Entire build is run locally on your PC. <br/>
 No information is uploaded/share so you can safely input your username and password in a .env file

+## Limitations

+Do not browse Truth while the script is running - Even in another browser.
+Since the script is using a lot of actions per second, Truth will rate limit you if you are also interacting with the site while it is running.
+You can manually reduce actions per second in the script or just browse very lightly while script runs.

+## Rate Limited?

+If Truth has rate limited you (you exceeded max actions per second), your account will have a cooldown period.
+Wait around 10-15 minutes and restart the script.

 ## Liability

 This is just a social experiment and is not intended to be abused.
 If you work at Truth and want this taken down/fixed, hire me.